The Classic Sailing love affair with pilot cutters continues with the 44ft Tallulah.

 There is a spacious washroom and WC – currently with a rather unimpressive shower….but at least the hot water tank is huge.

 Tallulah has a big engine which heats a lot of water, and an electric immersion if you are plugged into shore power.
 The diesel stove also heats water and radiators.
-There is a heated towel rail in the shower and radiators in the oilskin locker.
+There is a heated towel rail in the shower.

 The galley has a fridge and cooling beer and wine in the sea is easy.
 Tallulah does not have a dedicated chef but we would never employ a mate or skipper who does not like cooking.
 All meals are freshly cooked but we do need your help with the washing up.